Wildlife & Animals – Meru NP

 Anthony is the author of the Lonely Planet guide to Kenya.

 Meru National Park offers good overall wildlife viewing and is home to the Big Five.
 Elephants are particularly common and relaxed.
-Big cat sightings are hit-and-miss.
-There is a chance of spotting a white or black rhino in the drive-in rhino sanctuary, although the vegetation is extremely thick.
-Hippos and Nile crocodiles are common along the Tana River.
+Big cat sightings aren’t guaranteed but all three are possible.
+There is a chance of spotting a white or black rhino in the drive-in rhino sanctuary, although the vegetation is extremely thick, making black rhino less likely.
+Hippos and Nile crocodiles are common along the Tana and Rojewero Rivers.

 Abundant